databrickslabs/mosaic/docs/source/api/raster-functions.rst

     Returns an array containing mean values for each band.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: ArrayType(DoubleType)